 - Institute of Electrical and Electronics Engineers: The IEEE is a community of professionals interested in technological innovation and excellence for humanity.
 The group offers several conferences, educational programs, and events, with chapters worldwide.
 It also provides a database of like-minded scientists.

 - Association for Women in Computing: The AWC is a nationwide professional organization that advocates for the advancement of women in computing professions.
 If there isn't a chapter in your community, the AWC only requires five independent members to form a new chapter.
 The association provides networking opportunities, resources for continuing education, and mentoring.

 What Schools Offer a Computer Science Degree in Michigan?

 For students earning an on-campus or online degree in Michigan, computer science schools are plentiful and varied.
-The list below includes all accredited computer science programs in Michigan, along with details such as tuition cost, graduation and retention rates, and online resources to help you choose the best school for your goals and lifestyle.
+The list below includes all accredited computer science programs in Michigan, along with details, such as tuition cost, graduation rates, and online resources, to help you choose the best school for your needs